Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 > }
 > ```
 >
-> This will fail.
+> This will fail to deploy.
 Do you understand why?
 Specifically, is the failure a limitation of the NixOS module system or the Nix programming language?

 You can also nest `lib.mkMerge` underneath an attribute.
 For example, this: